-Your first visit will be a 25-minute session that can often be scheduled as quickly as the same day.
+Your first visit will be a 25-minute counseling session.
 During that appointment, your provider will focus on learning about your goals for treatment and meeting your immediate needs, and will then make a recommendation about next steps (more 25-minute sessions scheduled as needed, 25- or 50-minute follow-up sessions with a specific counselor, group counseling, psychiatry, behavior health consultation, or other Cornell Health, campus, or community resources).

 How do I prepare for my counseling appointment?

 To make the most of your CAPS counseling visit, take the time to consider these questions before your appointment:

 - What prompted you to make an appointment now?